keymapperorg/KeyMapper/docs/quick-start.md

 :fontawesome-solid-check-square:{: .accent-light } &nbsp; Repeat

-When this is turned on, Key Mapper will execute your key map repeatedly.
+When this is turned on, Key Mapper will execute your actions repeatedly.
 This is particularly useful when emulating a keyboard key press, where in most applications holding down the key would result in a repeating output.
 The default settings in Key Mapper are designed to emulate that behaviour when 'Repeat' is turned on.

 ___